 - Do not use free function more than once for a single allocated memory.

-Some disadvantage of dynamic memory
+Some disadvantage of dynamic memory allocation in C

 - We have already discussed that compiler does not deallocate the dynamically allocated memory, the developer needs to clear the allocated memory.
 If the developer forgets to free the allocated memory, it can cause the memory leak and makes your program slow.